imua-xyz/imua-contracts/docs/bitcoin-bootstrap-genesis-generation.md

 1. All arrays are sorted (typically by ID or key)
 2. Validators are sorted by power (descending)
-3. In case of equal power, validators are sorted by address
+3. In case of equal power, validators are sorted lexicographically by public key (using `localeCompare`)

 ## Security Considerations